 Built / Designed For: Sir Randle Mainwaring

-House & Family History: Peover Hall is an Elizabethan manor house with a carved staircase, paneled walls, and a fine Long Gallery.
-The Dining Room contains carved pilasters from Oteley Hall, Shropshire.
-During World War II the House served as the headquarters of General George Patton's 3rd Army (American).
+House & Family History: Peover Hall is an Elizabethan manor house with a carved staircase, paneled walls, and a fine long gallery.
+The dining room contains carved pilasters from Oteley Hall, Shropshire.
+During World War II Peover served as a POW camp and as the headquarters of General George Patton's 3rd Army (American).

-Garden & Outbuildings: Peover has a fine 20th century Arts and Crafts garden, an avenue of lime trees, yew hedges, a rose garden, a white garden, a pink garden, and a lily pool with a summer house.
-The Grade I-listed Carolinian Stables are brick with mullioned windows; they are particularly noted for their remarkable and rare plasterwork ceilings.
+Garden & Outbuildings: Peover has a fine 20th century Arts & Crafts garden, an avenue of lime trees, yew hedges, a rose garden, a white garden, a pink garden, and a lily pool with a summer house.
+The Grade I-listed Restoration stables are brick with mullioned windows; they are particularly noted for their remarkable and rare plasterwork ceilings.

 House Listed: Grade II*